Foohx/tabler-icons-to-expo/README.md

 # Tabler Icons to Expo

-Ce projet permet de convertir automatiquement la dernière version des icones de [tabler-icons](https://tabler-icons.io) dans un format utilisable par la fonction `createIconSet` de [@expo/vector-icons](https://docs.expo.dev/guides/icons/).
+This project automatically converts the latest version of [tabler-icons](https://tabler-icons.io) icons into a format that can be used by the `createIconSet` method of [@expo/vector-icons](https://docs.expo.dev/guides/icons/).

 ## Table of Contents